 Flower color and form are affected by climactic conditions.
 The same plant grown in different places will typically exhibit differences in frequency, amount, shade and even form of bloom.

-Angel trumpet flowers are usually fragrant.
-They only emit their sweet perfume after dark.
+Angel trumpet flowers are usually fragrant, but they only emit their sweet perfume after dark.

 Fragrances vary from cultivar to cultivar.
 I have a white single which smells lemony to me.
 My peach single smells the way an orange creamsicle tastes and reminds me of that childhood treat.